gopi487krishna/proposal-gsoc-2020/README.md

 boost::lexical cast is a part of boost conversion framework of boost but it is too slow for our needs as compared to boost::spirit::qi::parse.

-This is because boost::lexical cast internally uses streams for handling custom types ( Its specification for custom types does require that and  streams from their nature have a significant amount of overhead.)
+This is because boost::lexical cast internally uses streams for handling custom types ( Its specification for custom types does require that and  streams from their nature have a significant amount of overhead.) , Also boost::lexical cast provides a lot features that are not of our use but carry significant overhead for even simple types such as int.

+Also we are always trying to convert string to some type which literally means we are tr